ferranfg/mpl-publisher/readme.txt

 5. Android Amazon Kindle

 == Changelog ==

+= 2.2.0 =
+- Added content validation before eBook generation.
+Validating content before generation ensures your eBook will contain no HTML errors and will be compatible with all EPUB checkers.
+- Change README tags, description and content

 = 2.1.0 =
 - Word: Improve TOC generation: link to titles and page number.